gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 In normal operation, the HDI Deployer will schedule only the set of added and modified files for deployment.
 The set of deleted files is not scheduled for undeployment.

 In order to undeploy deleted files, an application needs to include an undeploy allowlist via an `undeploy.json` file in the root directory of the `db` module (right beside the `src/` and `cfg/` folders).
-The undeploy allowlist `undeploy.json` file is a JSON document with a top-level array of file names:
+The undeploy allowlist `undeploy.json` file is a JSON document with a top-level array of file names.
+Both "real" paths and path patterns are supported.

 `undeploy.json`:

     [
         "src/Table.hdbcds",
-        "src/Procedure.hdbprocedure"
+        "src/Procedure.hdbprocedure",
+        "src/*.hdbtable",
+        "**/*.hdbtable"
     ]

 The file must list all artifacts which should be undeployed.
 The file path of the artifacts must be relative to the root directory of the `db` module, must use the HDI file path delimiter '/', and must be based on the HDI server-side folder structure.
 In case of reusable database modules, the server-side top-level folder `lib/` needs to be used instead of the local folder `node_modules/`.